 In 1969 he gave a tape of humpback songs to singer Judy Collins, who included them on her gold 1970 album "Whales and Nightingales."
 Capitol Records also released the songs that year in an LP, "Songs of the Humpback Whale," which is still the best-selling nature album of all time.
 Millions of people were captivated, and the songs helped inspire Greenpeace's now-iconic "Save the Whales" campaign.

 The International Whaling Commission banned commercial hunting of humpbacks in 1966, followed by all baleen whales — some of which also sing — and sperm whales in 1986, a moratorium that still stands today.
 But while that helped several species dodge extinction, it couldn't undo centuries of slaughter.
 The global humpback population has grown from 5,000 in 1966 to 60,000 today, but 1.5 million existed before the 19th century.
-Many other whales have had less success rebounding, including the North Atlantic right whale and the Western Pacific gray whale.
+Many other whales have had less success rebounding, including northern right whales and the Western Pacific gray whale.

 And despite the moratorium, a few countries still hunt whales in large numbers, namely Japan, Norway and Iceland.
 Subtler dangers have also worsened lately, including lost fishing gear that can fatally entangle whales, shipping noise that can disrupt their communication and seismic airguns that can damage their ears.
 Combined with emerging threats like climate change and ocean acidification, this could jeopardize much of the progress whales have made since the '60s.

 So, for a reminder of the songs that made us fall in love with whales nearly 50 years ago, as well as some more recent discoveries, here are a few amazing examples of whale songs from around the world: